resthub/resthub.org/backbone-stack.rst

 If you want to create different View instances, you have to manage properly the DOM element where the view will be attached as described previously.
 You also have to use instance variables.

-Backbone way of declaring a static color variable :
+Backbone way of declaring a static color variable:

 .. code-block:: javascript

     var MyView = Resthub.View.extend({

-        color : '#FF0000',
+        color: '#FF0000',

         initialize: function(options) {
             this.$root = options.root;